Daughters of Providence (Paris)

 The Daughters of Providence of Paris were members of a Catholic religious congregation for women in 17th-century France.
+The movement focused on education for the poor, charity, and religious piety.

 Foundation

-The Daughters had their origins in the "Seminary of Providence" founded in 1643, with the authorization of King Louis XIII, by a pious widow, Marie Polaillon (née de Lumague).
+The Daughters of Providence were founded as early as 1630 by a pious widow, Marie Polaillon (née de Lumague).
+The Daughters had their origins in the "Seminary of Providence" founded in 1643, with the authorization of King Louis XIII.
 It was intended to provide a shelter to girls who were in situations of peril to their faith.
 This could be through either poverty or personal circumstances.
+Examples include poverty and parental neglect.
 The name of the house was selected as they looked to Divine Providence to supply their needs.

 Among the girls who were given shelter in the seminary, those who were capable of providing instruction to the other charges were organized to do that.
 Among this number were seven whom the foundress felt showed signs of having a religious calling.
 The Archbishop of Paris, Jean François Paul de Gondi, authorized them to form a religious community, under a Rule of Life drawn up by Vincent de Paul.
 Their formation was to be a novitiate lasting two years, after which the Daughters would profess annual vows of obedience, chastity, service and stability.